cedricg-mirror/reflexions/CyberCrime/BazaarLoader/5C7A3BD2BAA8303354D8098B8D5961F111E467002BB0C6FEE120825B32798228/README.md

 Return  @ : 0x2e4d11434
 ```

-A little trick regarding this CreateRemoteThread call, the thread StartAddress do not point directly to the PAGE_EXECUTE_READWRITE allocated memory.
+A little trick regarding this CreateRemoteThread call, the thread's StartAddress doesn't point directly to the PAGE_EXECUTE_READWRITE allocated memory.
 Instead, lpStartAddress points to an `jmp rcx` instruction, rcx beeing the lpParameter from the created thread.

 ---